Royal South Gloucestershire Light Infantry Militia: French Wars and the Long Peace

 The Earl of Berkeley died on 8 August 1810, having commanded the regiment for over 40 years.
 On 22 August his eldest son William FitzHardinge Berkeley (claimant 6th Earl of Berkeley, later created Earl FitzHardinge) was commissioned colonel of the regiment in his place and continued until his death in 1857.

 After Napoleon's exile to Elba the Royal South Gloucestershire Militia was disembodied in 1814.
 Although officers continued to be commissioned into the militia and ballots were still held, the regiments were rarely assembled for training after the Battle of Waterloo.

 1852 Reforms

-The national Militia of the United Kingdom was revived by the Militia Act of 1852, enacted during a period of international tension.
+The national Militia of the United Kingdom was revived by the Militia Act 1852, enacted during a period of international tension.
 As before, units were raised and administered on a county basis, and filled by voluntary enlistment (although conscription by means of the Militia Ballot might be used if the counties failed to meet their quotas).
 Training was for 56 days on enlistment, then for 21–28 days per year, during which the men received full army pay.
 Under the Act, Militia units could be embodied by Royal Proclamation for full-time service in three circumstances: